7 best duvet inserts for when it's time to hit the hay

 -

-It's only fitting that the brand behind our favorite sheets has an awesome duvet, too.
+If you're searching for a down duvet or comforter and you have a little more to spend, then this one from Brooklinen should be your best bet.
 With three weights to choose from, there's a warmth level for everybody.
-The lightweight pick has 650 fill of recycled down, all-season is right in the middle with duck down, and the heavyweight option has a 750 fill of goose down.
-Note: Goose-down clusters and feathers are typically larger than duck and therefore tend to insulate better, hence the material swap.
+The lightweight pick has 650 fill of recycled down, all-season is right in the middle with duck down, and the heavyweight option has 750 fill of goose down.
+Note: Goose-down clusters and feathers are typically larger than duck and therefore tend to insulate better, hence the material swap for the winter-friendly option.
+Choose which one is best for you based on how you tend to sleep, and if you're neither a hot nor cold sleeper then go for the all-season option.
+All types are wrapped in a 400 thread count 100% cotton sateen cover.

-I slept with an all-season design last summer and it felt light and not at all oppressive.
-With the fan running, I found it had the perfect balance of cool and cozy.
-The fill is evenly distributed and I didn't find myself having to shake it out every morning.
+Our reviewer Louise slept with the all-season design last summer and claims it felt light and not at all oppressive.
+With the fan running, she found it had the perfect balance of cool and cozy.
+The fill is evenly distributed and she didn't find have to shake it out every morning.
+She noted that the all-season design does not give off the overtly full look of a heavier fill duvet, but it fills out nicely within her duvet cover.

-Each duvet is made with soft 100-thread count long-staple cotton in a sateen weave.
 While some down can have seedy origins, the down is sustainably sourced from Hutterite farms and DOWNMARK certified by the non-profit Down Association of Canada.
 For those nervous about allergies, the fill has been rated hypoallergenic, and the cover is treated with Ultra-Fresh Antimicrobials to keep odors at bay.
+It cannot be machine washed.

 Specifications